 Here’s an itinerary with a focus on outdoor adventures:

 Check in at the Americana road trip-themed Calistoga Motor Lodge & Spa or rent a yurt at Bothe-Napa Valley State Park so you can sleep surrounded by nature.
+If camping, you’ll find supplies and helpful staff at Silverado ACE Hardware in downtown Calistoga.
 More options include UpValley Inn & Hot Springs and the upscale rustic Calistoga Ranch, an Auberge Resort.
 Notable is that Calistoga Ranch was built by strategic placement of each of its lodges by helicopter — so as not to disturb the natural surroundings.
 Book an outdoor/indoor lodge here and know that a portion of your outdoor deck will most likely be host to a full-grown tree.
+Or, you can even stay in a private guest house at the famous Petrified Forest itself!

 Once you’re settled in to your digs, head out for the first adventure of your trip.
 Many resorts in town offer colorful cruiser bikes for touring around downtown, or you can rent one from the Calistoga Bikeshop.
 Ride (or walk) down Washington Street to the beginning of the Vine Trail, which will bring you directly to Dunaweal Lane, eliminating biking the highway.
 Eventually, this paved trail will be 47 miles long, connecting Calistoga to Vallejo!
 Along Dunaweal Lane, you’ll find Clos Pegase Winery, known for its spectacular modern architecture, and Sterling Vineyards, where you can ride an aerial tram to the top of a hill for the best view in Napa Valley.
 Another stop to consider is at Twomey Cellars, owned by the same family as the famous Silver Oak Cellars.
 Soak in the sweeping views; the Palisades Mountains on one side of the valley and the Mayacamas Range on the other.